 Proposed text changes

-Note that all of the following changes are based on the assumption that up to 328 ALF APSs is allowed for a PU.
+Note that all of the following changes are based on the assumption that up to 328 ALF APSs with at most 200 luma ALF filters is allowed for a PU.
 However, the maximum value of allowed ALF APSs could be discussed.